 FOR IMMEDIATE RELEASE

 Founded in 1976, United National Indian Tribal Youth, Inc. (UNITY) is a national network organization promoting personal development, citizenship, and leadership among Native Youth.
-UNITY’s mission is to foster the spiritual, mental, physical, and social development of American Indian, Hawaiian and Alaska Native youth ages 14 -24, and to help build a strong, unified, and self-reliant Native America through greater youth involvement.
+UNITY’s mission is to foster the spiritual, mental, physical, and social development of American Indian and Alaska Native youth ages 14 -24 and to help build a strong, unified, and self-reliant Native America through greater youth involvement.
 UNITY’s network currently includes 320 affiliated youth councils in 36 states.
-Youth Councils are sponsored by Tribes, Hawaiian organizations, Alaska Native villages, high schools, colleges, urban centers, and others.
+Tribes, Alaska Native villages, high schools, colleges, urban centers, and others sponsor youth councils.